smhurf/lewagon_challenges/05-ML/03-Performance-metrics/03-Threshold-Adjustments/README.md

 - Each column a characteristic of performance
 - The target `target_5y` defines whether the player has had a professional career of less than 5 years [0] or 5 years or more [1].

-## Exercice
+## Exercise

-🎯 In this exercice, you are the Data Scientist of a professional basketball team.
+🎯 In this exercise, you are the Data Scientist of a professional basketball team.

 The coach wants you to help him in the recruitment process.
 He needs you to identify players that will last 5 years minimum as professionals.
 He does not want to take any risks though, and warns you that he wants a 90% guarantee that any player you send his way would actually last 5 years as a pro.